Lucinbell/DataScienceCoursera/CodeBook.md

   fBodyAccJerkMag
   fBodyGyroMag
   fBodyGyroJerkMag

+NOTE: The key word filtering using 'grep' searched for variables with "mean()" and "std()", and excludes variables containing ".meanFreq".
+In the features_info.txt file, the meanFreq() is described as the "weighted average of the frequency components to obtain a mean frequency", and is therefore a separate measures from mean() and std().
+The resulting analysis does not include the 13 variables containing meanFreq().

 The features labels (column names) are loaded from "./UCI HAR Dataset/features.txt" and filtered for "mean()" and "std()".
 For more information on feature selection,